Easy New England Fish Chowder

 Best Fish Chowder Recipe

-This creamy New England Fish Chowder recipe can be made with cod or any firm white fish for a light, flavorful, and simple weeknight dinner that takes only 15 minutes of prep time.
+This creamy New England fish chowder recipe can be made with cod or any firm white fish for a light, flavorful, and simple weeknight dinner that takes only 15 minutes of prep time.

 Prep Time: 15 minutes